theuiguru/learn/README.md

 # learn
-Learn 2 Install step-by-step guide for developers (or anyone) who needs it.
+Learn 2 Install step-by-step guide for anyone who wants to learn how to install on their local environment.